ourcarus/casadelagom/_posts/2022-07-12-Wedding Preparations.md

 #### 12 Feb 2023 - TQ at Soup Restaurant, Jewel
 2 families finally met for the first official meal at Soup restaurant Jewel for TQ.

+#### 19 Mar 2023 - Fitting for pre-wedding shoot
+We went down to YCBS on Sundat for final fitting before the actual shoot next Monday.

+#### 27 Mar 2023 - Actual pre-wedding shoot
+We had Yakun for bf together with L at century square before heading to YCBS for makeup at 9.30am.
+It started raining on the way to AMK.

+A came along with mcdonalds brunch around 11am.
+By 12.30pm we were almost done with makeup and started to head to our first location Seletar Reservoir for the huge tree, while it was still raining.
+We started with casual outfits (navy top, khaki pants, navy maxi dress) and began moving into poses as directed by photographer Coffee.
+We had to find cover under trees so as not to get our makeup wet.

+Next we changed to our gowns and suits and thankfully the weather started to clear up and we continued with the shoot.
+After we were done, we changed into the second gown and left for Henderson Waves around 3.20pm.
+L and A dropped us off at the entrance of Henderson Waves before parking the car.
+We spent about 2hrs+ taking photos before we headed to our final location MBS 6+pm (parked at Ritz Carlton as the carpark charges were $2 plus per entry after 6pm).
+We changed into final purple gown and navy suit and walked across Helix Bridge to LV for some photos.
+Then we walked back to Helix Bridge for some iconic MBS night shots and ended around 8.20pm.